Vedant36/aliedots/README.md

 ## Tags that can be found in comments throughout the scripts and config
 - `TODO` for procrastinating
-= `REWRITE` if the script/other file needs rewriting later
+- `REWRITE` if the script/other file needs rewriting later
+- `Source` indicating the original source of a part of the script
 - `IDEA` or `IDEAS`
 - `SYSTEM_DEPENDENT` for code that might not work on other systems
 - `Dependencies`